Observational implications of Wald-Gauss-Bonnet topological dark energy: Observational constraints

 In Fig. \ref{fig:w_DE}, we plot the evolution of the DE equation-of-state parameter $w_{DE}$ within the WGB framework for Model I (red line) and for Model II (blue line) derived from the best-fit parameters from all datasets considered.
 Note that the equation of state parameter for Model I shows phantom behavior, stabilized to $w_{DE} = -2$ for $z \sim 4$ and onward.
 In contrast, Model II allows for both phantom and quintessence behavior, the former being preferred by CC/Pantheon+/SH0ES/BAOs and Pantheon+/SH0ES/BAOs datasets and the latter by CC/BAOs dataset.
 In all cases, for $z \sim 8$, the extra contribution in the DE component from WGB mechanism becomes negligible and the model goes to $\Lambda$CDM.

 We have solved numerically the coupled system of scalar potential, matter and DE perturbations \eqref{eq:pert_phi}, \eqref{eq:overd_eq_m_z} and \eqref{eq:delta_ddelta_DE}, employing the best fit parameters, as they are presented in Tab.~\ref{params_wgb_lcdm}, and for various values of the DE acoustic speed $c_e \in [0,1]$.
 As a general comment, the impact of each best fit value from Tab.~\ref{params_wgb_lcdm} is less than an order of magnitude of the observational 1$\sigma$ errors, for both Models I, II.
 In Fig.~\ref{fig:fs8_c_e} we have plotted the $f\sigma_{8}$ observable for $\Lambda$CDM and the WGB model for the three parameter sets, on top of the latest growth data \cite{Avila:2022xad}.
 We can see that the WGB model remains very close to the concordance model, well inside the observational bounds.
 In particular, Model II coincides with the $\Lambda$CDM, while Model I provides larger values for the nominal $\sigma_{8,0} = 0.81$ value employed at the plot.
-This is a crucial feature, as it shows that Model I can fit observations with smaller $\sigma_{8,0}$.
+This is an interesting feature, as it suggests that Model I may allow observationally compatible fits with slightly smaller values of $\sigma_{8,0}$.
 Further analysis presented in Fig.~\ref{fig:Delta_fs8} shows that the effect of the $c_e$ value on the differences $\Delta f \sigma_8 = f \sigma_{8}(c_{e}=1) - f \sigma_{8}(c_{e}=0)$ is relatively small, i.e. $\Delta f \sigma_8 / f \sigma_{8}\sim 10^{-6}$, for all the three datasets.
 Moreover, the dependency of the $f\sigma_{8}$ on the $c_e$ is more than an order of magnitude less than the typical $1\sigma$ error of the available data points \cite{Kazantzidis:2018rnb}.
-The latter is expected as the equation-of-state parameter, $w_{DE}$ is consistently different than $w=0$ for all z, thus the DE clustering musr be negligible.
+The latter is expected as the equation-of-state parameter, $w_{DE}$ is consistently different than $w=0$ for all z, thus the DE clustering must be negligible.